Simspace/simformat/README.md

 ## Usage

 By default, `simformat` formats an entire git repository using a `.simformatrc` config file in the repo root to identify files to include.
-To bypass this behavior you can call it with `-i <file>` which will format the file regardless of whether it's in the configuration.
+To bypass this behavior you can call it with `simformat <file>` which will format the file regardless of whether it's in the configuration.
 It should always succeed: if it cannot find any import blocks, it will simply pass the text on unchanged.
 You can always run `simformat --help` for more command-line options.